argumenta/argumenta-widgets/README.md

 <img src="https://raw.github.com/argumenta/argumenta-widgets/master/examples/images/argument.png">

-## Example
+## Examples

-Argumenta widgets may be included on any web page.
+### Arguments

-Just include the JavaScript source and a widget element.
+To use Argumenta widgets on any page, just include the JavaScript source and a widget element.
 Here's an example argument widget.
 It will display the argument with the given SHA-1:

 ```html